 3. They open up your customers to unexpected data breaches

-With issues like Cambridge Analytica and numerous social media data breaches, the average consumer is now much more focused on protecting their data online.
+With Cambridge Analytica and numerous social media data breaches, the average consumer is now much more focused on protecting their data online.
 If world banking institutions aren’t safe from hackers, neither is your eCommerce business.

 By dishonestly soliciting information from your customers, you open them up to data theft without their knowledge, preventing them from being proactive participants in their digital footprint.